japa/openapi-assertions/README.md

 })
 ```

-In tests you can validate API responses as follows:
+In tests you can validate API responses using the `assert.isValidApiResponse` method.

 ```ts
 test('get users', ({ assert }) => {